spesml/spesml.github.io/2_Concepts/3_ModelingFramework/03_requirements_viewpoint.md

 | Physical constraint | Requirement that specifies physical characteristics and/or physical constraints of the system or of a system part, such as weight, size or resource restrictions or the demand to realize a system part through a certain off-the-shelf component. | Any architectural model element in LVP/TVP.         |
 | Process constraint  | Demands of compliance to process norms or requirements on application of development steps or methods, e.g. particular analyses | Any architectural model element                     |

+The requirements taxonomy might seem a bit overwhelming at first.
+Indeed, for systems with limited size and complexity it is reasonable to just use the generic "requirement" category.
+More complex situations benefit from the higher expressibility and the stronger wellformedness conditions gained when differentiating categories.

 ### Requirements Attributes